simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

     - Econonmy of Scale
         - Since Azure owns and runs so much hardware, they can do so more efficiently, and pass on the savings to the customer
     - CapEx vs. OpEx
-        - CapEx is money invested (upfront) in assets (like computers) that return investment over time
+        - CapEx is money invested (upfront) in assets (like computers or other hardware) that return investment over time
+            - Value reduces over time
         - OpEx is the cost of doing business on daily bases, ongoing expenses
+            - As needed spend
+            - immediate billing
+            - deduct expence from tax bill in same year (no depreciation)
+    - Global Reach
+        - can use resources in various regions around the world
+    - Customer latency capabilities
+        - Can deploy applications closer to users, reduces latency
+    - Security
+        - Majority of security rquirements are managed by vendor instead of customer
     - Consumption-based model
         - Pay per time used (minute, hour)
         - Pay for resources used (size, number)
+        - Can predict costs

 - Paradigms for hosting apps
     - IaaS